LeeTeng2001/my-git/README.md

 ![demo](doc/demo%201.gif)

-Git is a useful version control tool, have you ever wonder about the algorithm behind it?
-This is my attempt at creating a small & functional version of a version control tool like Git.
+Git is a useful version control tool we use daily, have you ever wonder about the algorithm behind it?
+This is my attempt at creating a small & functional version control tool like Git.

 Main features:

 * It's small, the whole codebase is around 2k lines
 * You have all the core commands like `init`, `commit`, `status`, `restore` and so on.
 * It's written in Java with some modern syntax
+* It's compatible with some git files

 I'm planning on writing an article about it, so stay tuned!